Writers Workshop: Writer Resources

 They include: any, either, everything, no one, each, anybody, everybody, neither, someone, anyone, everyone, none, something

-- In class everyone performs at his or her [not their] level of ability.
+- In class everyone performs at his or her level of ability.

 Generic nouns represent a typical member or any member of a group, such as a typical student or any lawyer.